tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Hymnal of Echoes

 This book contains songs written in a secret divine language.
-When you have read the book and attuned to it, you gain one 1st level bard song (champion: 3rd level; epic: 7th level) that you cast using your best ability instead of Charisma.
+When you have read the book and attuned to it, you gain one 1st level bard song, 3rd level at champion tier, and 7th level at epic tier that you cast using your best ability instead of Charisma.
 Rereading the book during a full heal-up lets you switch songs.
 If you are a bard, the song is an extra song in addition to the ones that you normally know.

 **Quirk:** Sometimes starts accidentally speaking the divine language instead of their own.